ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 Zebra parses the `header.time` field into a `DateTime<Utc>`.
 Conveniently, the `chrono::DateTime<_>::timestamp()` function returns `i64` values.
-So Zebra can do its signed time calculations using `i64` values.
+So Zebra can do its signed time calculations using `i64` values internally.

 Note: `i32` is an unsuitable type for signed time calculations.
 It is theoretically possible for the time gap between blocks to be larger than